arctouch/web-tests-factory/README.md

 ## How to use this project
 1. Download the file `testsFactory.sh`
-2. Inside the principal project folder, execute the script : `./testsFactory.sh`
+2. Inside the root project folder, execute the script : `./testsFactory.sh`
-3. Follow the instructions, and define with the related number how framework you need.
+3. Follow the instructions provided through the script making sure to define the related number of the test framework you need.

 ## Supported test framework